DarshanSS018/Student-Management-System/readme.md

 # Student Management System

-This is my first-year project from Nitte Meenakshi Institute of Technology, demonstrating my knowledge of C++ basics.
+This is my first-year project from Nitte Meenakshi Institute Of Technology, demonstrating my knowledge of C++ basics.
 The Student Management System is a console-based application designed to manage student records.
 It allows users to insert, view, search, delete, update, sort, and display statistics of student information.

 ## Features